shakhriyor699/shakhriyor699/README.md

 - 👨‍💻 All of my projects are available at [www.shakhriyor.uz](www.shakhriyor.uz)

-- 💬 Ask me about **HTML,CSS,GULP, WEBPACK, SASS,JS,REACTJS,REDUX,REDUX-Toolikit,NextJS**
+- 💬 Ask me about **HTML,CSS,GULP, WEBPACK, SASS,JS,REACTJS,REDUX,REDUX-Toolkit,NextJS**

 - 📫 How to reach me **shakhriyor1156@gmail.com**